-According to the National Cancer Institute, breast and ovarian cancers have been linked to specific mutations in BRCA1 and BRCA2 (genes that, when functioning normally, produce proteins that help repair damaged DNA and manage a cell's genetic stability) - with 20 to 25 percent of hereditary breast cancers driven by the mutations in BRCA1 and BRCA2 and about five to 10 percent of all breast cancers linked to BRCA1 and BRCA2 mutations.
+According to the National Cancer Institute, some breast and ovarian cancers have been linked to specific mutations in the BRCA1 and BRCA2 genes.
+When functioning normally, BRCA1 and BRCA2 produce proteins that help repair damaged DNA and manage a cell's genetic stability.
+Approximately 15% of genetically mediated breast cancers are caused by mutations in BRCA1 or BRCA2, but other genetic causes of breast cancer do exist.
+While experts have identified numerous genetic causes of breast cancer, only about 5-10% of breast cancer can be identified as genetically mediated.
 Other genetic mutations have also been linked to breast cancer, such as PALB2 and TP53.

-What should I do if I am at risk?
+What should I do if I am at risk of developing breast cancer?

-The United States Preventive Services Task Force has made the following recommendation for women considering genetic testing for BRCA mutations:
+The United State Preventative Task Force has made the following recommendation for women considering BRCA genetic testing:

-- Women who have family members with breast, ovarian, fallopian tube or peritoneal cancer should be screened to see if their history is associated with an increased risk of carrying a genetic mutation.
+- Women who have a personal or family history of breast, ovarian, tubal, or peritoneal cancer, or an ancestry associated with BRCA 1/2 should be screened to see if their history is associated with an increased risk of carrying a genetic mutation.
 If so, then genetic counseling is recommended to determine if genetic testing would be useful.

-- Women whose family history is not associated with increased risk for genetic mutations do not need routine genetic counseling or BRCA testing.
+- Women whose personal or family history or ancestry is not associated with increased risk for genetic mutations do not need routine genetic counseling or BRCA testing.

-Several different types of genetic testing methods are available to detect genetic mutationsÑ some look the mutations in one of the genes and others check for all possible mutations in both genes.
-The samples for testing typically involve DNA extracted from blood or saliva, and usually take about one month for results.
+Several different types of genetic testing methods are available to detect genetic mutations, so it’s recommended that you have a conversation with your doctor about which test is right for you.
+The samples for testing typically involve DNA extracted from blood or saliva, and usually take one month for the results.